We are involved with a whole host of activity, including research grants and special publications. Our research projects can last from weeks to years.

 Up-skilling Interpreters to support the social inclusion of refugees

-This 2.5-year interdisciplinary research and training project explores the experiences of people working in the role of interpreters in the refugee sector, engaged in challenging intercultural communication contexts.
-Using evidenced based learning outcomes, the project aims to produce Open Educational Resources (OERs) and a Massive Open Online Course (MOOC) to provide learning materials for humanitarian interpreters and their trainers to address challenges and complexities of supporting the social inclusion of refugees.
+The Inter4Ref is an interdisciplinary research and training project exploring the experiences of people working in the role of interpreters in the refugee sector, engaged in challenging intercultural communication contexts.
+Using evidenced based learning outcomes, the Glasgow team produce a Massive Open Online Course (MOOC) to provide an interactive learning opportunity for humanitarian interpreters and to support their work with refugees and asylum seekers.

 - The Humanitarian Interpreters professional community (including refugees/migrants who work as interpreters for NGOs)